dart-lang/language/resources/type-system/inference.md

       corresponding arguments.

-_The type inference rules below include informal sketches of a proof that the output of type inference satisfies these additional invariants.
+_The type inference rules below include informal sketches of a proof that the output of type inference satisfies these additional properties.
 These are non-normative, so they are typeset in italics._

 ## Coercions